HallidayInc/UnitySDK/README.md

 # Build

-Add the HallidayClient script to a GameObject (if you attach the sample script, the HallidayClient script will be added automatically).
+Add the HallidayClient script to a GameObject.
 Call the Initialize() function with your Halliday API key and use the Client's public API function to manage your user's blockchain actions.

 # Usage